 Costs with Medicare PPO Plans

-- Medicare Part B will still have to be paid for separately to the PPO costs
+- Medicare Part B will still have to be paid for separately from the PPO costs

 - A monthly premium will be incurred with a PPO, granted some plans might have a $0 premium which has the possibility of changing every year